Richard Starzak: Life and career

 In July 2005, Starzak rejoined Aardman as creative director of the Broadcast and Development department, writing scripts, and overseeing new projects in development.
-Aardman's first children's TV series, Shaun the Sheep, was directed by Goleszowski who also wrote several episodes.
+Aardman's children's TV series, Shaun the Sheep, was directed by Goleszowski who also wrote several episodes.
 Shaun has sold to over 150 territories.
-In 2015, he co-wrote and co-directed Shaun the Sheep Movie with Mark Burton.
+In 2015, he co-wrote and co-directed Shaun the Sheep Movie with Mark Burton, for which they both received an Academy Award nomination for Best Animated Feature.